matsch1/ianmaclarty_ik1.2_keyboard/README.md

 My modifications to the ik1.2 keyboard of Ian Maclarty [Github Ian Maclarty](https://github.com/ianmaclarty/ik)

+# General
+## Parts
+- SMD headphone jack: To connect both keyboard parts I used PJ328 as headbphone sockets, because I had some of them laying around.
+The housing is a little bit different, but thats ok if your solder precisely.

 ## PCB
 The PCBs are modfied (not by me) to allow to use the same PCS for left and right side of the keyboard.